znibbles/10-node-in-max/transcripts/02-static-d3js.md

 ## Demo

 To get started, we first need to call `script npm install` to install the dependencies.
-Our NPM status shows green, so that should have worked.
 It may take some time the first time to do this, because the `svg2png` package compiles some native code.
+Now it's done installing, our NPM status shows green, so that should have worked.

 Next we send the `script start` message.
 In the debug tool, we see that the process was indeed started.